Frequently Asked Questions

 NOTE: You must purchase your book directly from Amazon, LLC or Barnes & Noble (i.e. not a third party "new & used" seller) to be eligible for online access.

-If you previously purchased Manhattan GMAT Strategy Guides through our online store, we will deduct the price any of any books that are included in our course materials from your tuition (note that credits cannot be issued for books purchased elsewhere).
-We will also provide credits for the Official Guides for GMAT Review (published by GMAC), whether they were purchased through our site or from a third party vendor.
+If you previously purchased Manhattan GMAT Strategy Guides through our online store, we will deduct the price of any books that are included in our course materials from your tuition.
+Contact email@example.com if you have any questions about your eligibility for book credits.

 Student Center / Other Resources